danemacmillan/danemacmillan.github.io/about.md

 permalink: /about/
 ---

-These writings  will more or less reflect the author, Dane MacMillan.
-Much of it will be related to **full stack software development**, so a multitude of topics may be written about.
-There is also a chance that non-technical posts get published.
+These writings reflect the author, Dane MacMillan.
+Some of it will relate to **full stack software development**; some of it will not.

-> Interests: full stack software development, security, privacy, Mozilla, private trackers, motorcycles, firearms, political incorrectness, aphorisms, merino wool, and strength training.
+> **Interests**: full stack software development, home automation (via HomeKit), Apple, security, privacy, Bash, dotfiles, PHP, aphorisms, merino wool.

 ## Around the Web